JakeG-9191/simple_java_gui/README.md

 # simple_java_gui

-A series of very simple Java Applications
+A series of very simple Java Applications, applications can be found in src folder

 Generally created with JavaFX